Get Your Best Mortgage Deal, Completely Fee-Free!

 The Bank of England uses several economic indicators when deciding whether or not to increase interest rates, including:

-• Inflation: As of October 2024, UK inflation dropped to 1.7%, a significant decrease from 2.2% in August.
-This brings inflation below the Bank of England’s 2% target for the first time in years.
+1. Inflation: As of October 2024, UK inflation dropped to 1.7%, down from 2.2% in August.
+This decline brings inflation below the Bank of England’s 2% target, marking the first time it has fallen below target in years.

-• Economic Developments: The UK’s GDP grew by 0.4% in the first quarter of 2024 and is estimated to have increased by 0.3% in the second quarter.
-The slight economic growth reflects the gradual recovery.
+3. Economic Growth: The UK’s GDP grew by 0.4% in the first quarter of 2024 and by an estimated 0.3% in the second quarter.
+This moderate growth aligns with the slow but steady economic recovery.

-• Bank of England Forecasts: The Bank forecasts GDP growth of 0.3% in the second half of 2024, in line with earlier expectations, as inflation cools and economic conditions stabilize.
+4. Bank of England Forecasts: The Bank expects GDP growth to be around 0.3% in the latter half of 2024 as inflation continues to cool and economic conditions stabilize, indicating cautious optimism for economic growth.

-• Wage Growth: Regular pay (excluding bonuses) increased by 6.2% annually between March and May 2024, while average total pay rose 5.8%, showing continued wage growth during the inflationary period.
+6. Wage Growth: Regular pay (excluding bonuses) increased by 6.2% annually from March to May 2024, while total pay rose 5.8%.
+Wage growth has remained relatively strong, contributing to sustained household spending amid inflationary pressures.

-• Economic Forecasts: The UK economy is expected to grow by 0.3% in 2024 and accelerate to 0.9% in 2025, aided by falling inflation and potential interest rate cuts in 2025.
+7. Economic Outlook: The UK economy is projected to grow by 0.3% for 2024 and potentially accelerate to 0.9% in 2025.
+Falling inflation and the prospect of lower interest rates in 2025 are expected to support this gradual economic improvement.

 The ability to remortgage and fix your mortgage at the same sort of rate has become more difficult over recent years as the rules surrounding the affordability checks when applying for a mortgage were tightened leaving some borrowers stranded on their existing deals.